Key takeaways:

 READ MORE: Subcontractors vs. employees: a complete overview

 Running a painting business and doing what you love is going to be extremely rewarding.
-You’re taking a big step—but if you make a careful business plan for your service offerings, estimating, advertising, and hiring, you’ll build a business that succeeds and grows.
+You’re taking a big step.
+But if you make a careful business plan for your service offerings, estimating, advertising, and hiring, you’re ready to start a painting company.

 Come back to this guide when you need help, and check out our painting business resources for more advice.